- Features The War and Its Aftermath

 During World War II, many foreign nationals fought as members of the Japanese Imperial Army, including 200,000 from Taiwan, which Japan ruled at the time.
 One of them was Go Masao, now 89 years old, who lectures widely to young people on his unique experiences during and long after the war.

-At a lecture held on a January weekend in Tokyo’s municipality of Chūō, Go Masao told the audience of around 30 people, “I’m often asked to speak by young people because I’ve had some rather unusual experiences in my life.”
+At a lecture held on a January weekend in Chūō, Tokyo, Go Masao told the audience of around 30 people: “I’m often asked to speak by young people because I’ve had some rather unusual experiences in my life.”

-At the beginning of his talk, the audience is surprised by the gap between Go’s age and his sprightly demeanor.
-Over the next two hours, he recounts his experiences during and immediately after World War II.
-He explains how he served as a Taiwanese member of the Japanese army and notes that even after the hostilities ceased the shadow of war continued to hover over his life.
+At the beginning of his talk, the audience appeared surprised by the gap between Go’s age and his sprightly demeanor.
+Over the next two hours, he recounted his experiences during and immediately after World War II, explaining how he served as a Taiwanese member of the Japanese army and noting that even after the hostilities ceased, the shadow of war continued to hover over his life.

 Absorbing the Japanese Culture of the Time

-Go Masao was born in 1927 in the southern part of Japanese-ruled Taiwan.
+Go was born in 1927 in the southern part of Japanese-ruled Taiwan.
 Both of his parents were Taiwanese, but the culture of the time, including the administrative system, were all Japan-based.
-That was the society in which Go was raised.

 At home he spoke Japanese with his father, who had attended a Japanese college.
 In nursery school, Go became familiar with all of Japan’s seasonal holidays and studied alongside Japanese classmates in elementary school.
 Today he humbly admits that his language ability in Taiwanese “is at the level of a child.”